Emchi24/js-crypto-rsa/README.md

-## What is js-crypto-rsa?
+## What is @js-crypto/rsa?
-js-crypto-rsa is an npm package for an end-to-end encryption messaging webapp like it is definined in the official RSA-paper.
-It provides
+js-crypto-rsa is an npm package for an end-to-end encryption messaging webapp like it is definined in the [RSA paper](https://people.csail.mit.edu/rivest/Rsapaper.pdf).

-* a public/-private keypair generation function
+## Features
+* Generate public/private RSA key pairs
+* Encrypt and decrypt messages with RSA
-* encryption and singing functions
+* Sign and verify digital signatures

 ## How to install
 You can install it with npm